dotnet/android-samples/ViewPagerIndicator/README.md

 ---
 name: Xamarin.Android - ViewPagerIndicator
-description: This is a port of the wonderful [ViewPagerIndicator library by JakeWharton][1] License Copyright 2011 Patrik Åkerfeldt Copyright 2011 Francisco...
+description: This is a port of the wonderful ViewPagerIndicator library by JakeWharton
 page_type: sample
 languages:
 - csharp